JFlaherty347/Casino-Royale/README.md

 Win/Tie Rate: 44.083%
 ```
-This reward simple reward model saw slightly better result than scaling reward based on tiers of the sum, as seen below:
+Adding additional negative reward for a score under a 11 results in a slight decrease in winrate as seen below:

 ```
 Player 1: 44006/100000